TeamPerie/CellDestiny/README.md

 1. Visualisation of Quality Control Parameters
 2. Data Visualisation and Analysis

-The **QC** module enables the user to check the consistency of technical replicates to and to check for repeat-use barcodes across individuals.
+The **QC** module enables the user to check the consistency of technical replicates and to check for repeat-use barcodes across individuals.

 The **analysis** module enables the user to explore the data through several graphing options to assess clonal diversity, clone-size distributions as well as barcode sharing.